abrahambotros/lore/README.markdown

 Lastly, while I'm sure it could still be improved, I've tried (and will continue to try) to ensure documentation provides full transparency of what is going on, so that your lore is entirely in your control.

-## Quick-start and examples
+## Guide and examples
-Below is a quick run-through of getting set up and constructing some simple examples.
-Check GoDoc documentation for more information on any item, and look through the test source files for more thorough examples of usage.
+Below is a run-through of getting set up and constructing some simple examples.
+Check GoDoc/source documentation for more information on any item, and look through the test source files for more thorough examples of usage.
 I also recommend using string constants everywhere for your db field names (string literals everywhere are literally the devil and should be banned from your lore IMO - pun intended), but am just using literals here ONLY for simplicity and succinctness.

 ### Config
 When initializing your app, you should inform LORE of your desired config before constructing any LORE queries.
 To do so, you can use the `SetConfig` function and pass in a `*lore.Config`.
 Currently, this only determines the SQL placeholder format used in all Squirrel queries.